walterhiggins/WMPJS/book-outline.md

 ## Why I Wrote This Book

 I've been playing Minecraft since 2010 and have been playing Multiplayer Minecraft with my two kids on a shared server at home since 2011.
 I developed software as a hobby in my teens and have been developing software professionally for more than 20 years.
 I took my kids to local CoderDojo sessions where they learned to use Scratch and create simple web pages using HTML and JavaScript.
-I thought "Wouldn't it be cool if kids could learn to program using Minecraft?".
+I thought "Wouldn't it be cool if kids could learn to program using Minecraft?"
 When I first looked into developing Minecraft plugins, I was bewildered by the number of options available.

 All of the options available required you to write code in Java.
 Java is the programming language that Minecraft is written in.
 It is a fine general-purpose language especially suited to developing large, complex business applications.
 However, it is not ideal as a first language to learn.
 Learning Java can take some time, and you need to write a lot of Java code to get things done.
 Even for a seasoned Java developer, the options available for modding Minecraft were bewildering.
 That's why I came up with the idea of making modding easier by letting plugin developers use JavaScript instead.